clamsproject/bake-swt-visaid/README.md

 docker run --rm -v /Users/casey/my_vids:/data -v /Users/casey/visaids:/output ghcr.io/clamsproject/bake-swt-visaid:latest video1.mp4
 ```

-The terminal output should look like this:
+The terminal output should look similar to this:

 ```
 Using config file: /presets/default.json
-+ clams source video:/data/cpb-aacip-507-z31ng4hp5t.part.mp4
++ clams source video:/data/video1.mp4
 + python3 /app/cli.py --pretty true --tpUsePosModel true --tpModelName convnext_small --tpStartAt 0 --tpStopAt 9000000 --tpSampleRate 250 --tfMinTPScore 0.05 --tfMinTFScore 0.25 --tfMinTFDuration 1900 --tfAllowOverlap false --tfLabelMapPreset nopreset --tfLabelMap B:bars S:slate I:chyron Y:chyron N:chyron 'M:main title' 'F:filmed text' C:credits R:credits 'O:other text' 'L:other text' 'E:other text' 'U:other text' 'K:other text' 'G:other text' 'T:other text' --
-+ /visaid_builder-60cfadf67614251c215198a119a7dafc739a16de/.venv/bin/python3 /visaid_builder-60cfadf67614251c215198a119a7dafc739a16de/use_swt.py /output/cpb-aacip-507-z31ng4hp5t.part_swt.mmif -vsc /tmp/visaid_params.1740685660.json
++ /visaid_builder-60cfadf67614251c215198a119a7dafc739a16de/.venv/bin/python3 /visaid_builder-60cfadf67614251c215198a119a7dafc739a16de/use_swt.py /output/video1_swt.mmif -vsc /tmp/visaid_params.1740685660.json
 + set +x
 ```

 Do not expect immediate results.
-Running this on a 4-minute video (of about 12Mb) will take about 2 minutes on a reasonable laptop.
+Running this command on a 30-minute video may take 10-15 minutes (on a reasonably capable laptop without a GPU).

-If your machine has a GPU with CUDA, you can add `--gpus all` to the Docker options to yield:
+If your machine has a GPU with CUDA, you expect a speed up of 2x or more.
+Add `--gpus all` to the Docker options to yield:

 ```
 docker run --rm --gpus all -v /Users/casey/my_vids:/data -v /Users/casey/visaids:/output ghcr.io/clamsproject/bake-swt-visaid:latest video1.mp4